Social Icons

 Promoting A Hybrid Learning

-A school website can integrate both digital and offline learning methods.
-As a result, teachers can post digital versions of assignments alongside printable worksheets, ensuring inclusivity for students with limited internet access.
+I believe that a school website can also integrate both digital and offline learning methods.
+For example, teachers can post digital versions of assignments alongside printable worksheets, ensuring inclusivity for students with limited internet access.
 Schools can provide downloadable resources that students can access offline, reducing excessive screen exposure.
 Interactive quizzes and self-assessment tools can be embedded, making learning more engaging and allowing students to track their own progress.

-A contemporary learning approaches – such as flip classroom or blended learning approaches can be encouraged – where students engage with online content but also complete tasks that require handwritten submissions.
+A contemporary learning approaches (e.g., flip classroom, blended learning) can be encouraged, where students engage with online content but also complete tasks that require handwritten submissions.

 Showcasing School Events

-Using website as a digital portfolio, schools can highlight student achievements, academic success stories, and extracurricular activities.
-Schools can showcase their academic excellence, sports achievements, and cultural events, fostering pride and motivation among students.
+Using website, schools can highlight student achievements, academic success stories, and extracurricular activities, fostering pride and motivation among students.
 Success stories and alumni testimonials can be featured, inspiring current students to aim higher.
 Digital newsletters and updates can keep students and parents engaged with the school community.

-Certainly.
-School websites can significantly help in addressing privacy concerns by providing a secure and controlled environment for school-related discussions and information sharing.
-Unlike social media platforms, where content is publicly accessible or shared through third-party algorithms, school websites allow administrators to control access, restrict user permissions, and safeguard sensitive academic information.
+In contrast to social media platforms, school websites allow administrators to control access, restrict user permissions, and safeguard sensitive academic information.
 For example, as the administrator of my blog, I can delete any unusual comments or spam messages before they become visible to others.

 Absolutely not.
 My argument is not about it either.
 Social media is undeniably inevitable and necessary in today’s world.
 However, it should serve as a complementary or supplementary tool rather than a replacement for a structured digital platform like school websites.
 Schools can take a noble approach in integrating the use of social media with school websites.